Rodbert/writeups/Backdorctf16/dtune/README.md

 }
 ```

 Still there was one problem.
 By listening to the sound we could clearly distinguish that the tones are grouped.
-Small intervals where separating the same tone (so it had to be repetition of one digit), and .
-I was not sure how this on-line tool treated the sounds so I opened the file in audacity and counted chunks (manually).
+Small intervals where separating the same tone (so it had to be repetition of one digit).
+I was not sure how the on-line tool treated the repeated sounds so I opened the file in Audacity and counted chunks (manually).

 ![Audacious screenshot 1](img1.png)

 There were 34 vs 36 that I got from the on-line tool..
-Hmm, it probably required sounds to be in the same delays and it messed up on our sample.
-So what I did was manually remove all repetitions in audacity (manual select/remove) and write down how many was them.
+Hmm, it probably required tones to be in the same intervals and it failed on our sample.
+So I manually removed all repetitions using Audacity (manual select/remove) and also note down number of repetitions of each sound.
 I got modified file:

 ![Audacious screenshot 1](img2.png)
 [Updated wav file](dtune1.wav)

-and number of repetitions:
+and numbers of repetitions:
 ```python
 rep = [1, 2, 2, 1, 3, 3, 1, 1, 1, 3, 4, 1, 4, 2, 1, 1, 1, 1, 1, 3, 3,
        *, *, *, *, *, *, *, *, *, *, *, *, *]
 ```

-after uploading modified file i got new array of numbers:
+After uploading modified file i got new array of numbers:
 ```python
 nums = [8, 4, 3, 0, 3, 5, 2, 4, 0, 4, 7, 0, 7, 4, 2, 2, 5, 6, 0, 6,
         *, *, *, *, *, *, *, *, *, *, *, *, *, *]
 ```

-Now the lengths are ok! finally some python loop to get letters:
+Now the lengths are OK!
+Finally some python loop to get the letters:
 ```python
 out = ''
 for n, r in zip(nums, rep):